The

 Up

-Cadicivirus A is the type (and only) species in the genus Dicipivirus.
-It contains a novel small RNA virus, known as canine picodicistrovirus, which has recently been found in dogs (Woo et al., 2012).
-The genome sequence appears to be most closely related to the picornaviruses and to have a similar genome organization, except that the P1 and P2/P3 regions are encoded in two ORFs separated by an intergenic region containing an IRES.
+The species Dicipivirus acadici (formerly named Cadicivirus A) consists on a single genotype, canine picodicistrovirus, and has been found in dogs and foxes (Woo et al., 2012).
+The genome contains two ORFs one encoding the P1 capsid and the second containing P2/P3 regions.
+Each ORF is translated by its own IRES.
 It is the first naturally occurring dicisronic picornavirus to be described.
 A functional dicistronic poliovirus had previously been artificially constructed (Molla et al., 1992).

 Origin of name: Canine dicistronic picornavirus.